Semantics3/semantics3-objc/README.md

 # semantics3
-semantics3-objc is a objective-C client for accessing the Semantics3 Products API, which provides structured information, including pricing histories, for a large number of products.
+semantics3-objc is a objective-C client for accessing the Semantics3 Products API, which provides structured products information for a large number of products.
 See https://www.semantics3.com for more information.

 Quickstart guide: https://www.semantics3.com/quickstart